vexstate/vexlib/README.md

 ## ✨ Overview

-**VexLib** is a lightweight, modular Lua utility framework for **FiveM** that provides a clean, standardized way to build scripts and manage shared logic across multiple resources.
+**_vexlib_** is a lightweight, modular Lua utility framework for **FiveM** that provides a clean, standardized way to build scripts and manage shared logic across multiple resources.

 It includes ready-to-use systems for:
 - > ⚙️ Config management and exportable metadata